“Why does database performance matter?” “What is the business value of database speed?” “Why should I care about the performance of a database?”

 Examples of use cases with a need for database speed

-Autonomous driving capabilities are a special edge computing case that requires significant compute power to run the algorithms in real-time within the control unit of the car.
-As can be easily deducted from first-hand driving experience, during this kind of constant information processing and instantaneous decision making, every millisecond counts.
-Information processing speed and reliability (guaranteed QoS parameters) is of the essence for autonomous driving.
+Anything running on a car really needs to be highly ressource efficient and fast.
+Ressources on the car are highly limited and database speed translates into ressource-efficency.
+Autonomous driving capabilities are a special case requiring significant compute power to run the algorithms in real-time within the control unit of the car.
+As can be easily deducted from first-hand driving experience, during this kind of constant information processing and instantaneous decision making, every fraction of a millisecond counts.
+Information processing speed and reliability (guaranteed QoS parameters) is of the essence for driver assistance and autonomous driving.

 Moving to a purely monetary example, let’s consider roadside tolling.
 In roadside tolling, the edge devices on the side of the road need to process the information from a moving vehicle in order to identify the car, bill according to usage, and detect violators.
 Ideally, it even informs the car owner of the result.
 As the car is constantly moving and can be going fast, all of this needs to happen in a very short amount of time.
 A super fast database lookup on the edge is key to avoid money loss and deliver good customer service.

-For a final example, let us look at additive manufacturing.
+For a final example, let us look at an Industrial IoT (IIoT) application: Additive manufacturing.
 3D printers use layering techniques with a variety of materials to quickly create custom designed parts.
 During the layering process, the controller needs to quickly and efficiently incorporate small changes in the environment (e.g. an increase in temperature) to ensure quality and accuracy of the part.
 Faster and more precise manufacturing is currently limited by the I/O throughput.
 With a fast database, the I/O throughput is higher, allowing for more complex and finite production.

 In short: A superfast database is not a nice to-have, it is a must-have.
 The database speed a database brings out-of-the-box is critical for such an application.